Surrogate Model-Based Explainability Methods for Point Cloud NNs: CONCLUSION

 \section{CONCLUSION}

-With the development of autonomous driving and robotics, deep learning for point clouds has received critical attention.
-Despite the accurate recognition capability, most point cloud DNNs remain completely black box for humans, which leads to potential security issues.
-So far, however, there have been few studies on the explainability of point clouds.

-Our work proposed explainability approaches for point clouds based on local surrogate model-based methods LIME\cite{Ribeiro2016} and KernelShap\cite{Lundberg2017}, following the preliminary study of gradient-based methods \cite{9206688}.
-Our approaches are more visually intuitive and widely applicable while gradient-based methods are only suitable for models with gradients.
-Besides, our work also provided the possibility to quantitatively validate the explanations of point cloud classification results.
-We evaluated and compared the performance of our new approach against different existing explainability methods for point cloud data.
-The evaluation comparison revealed that our local surrogate model-based approaches LIME and KernelShap as well as Integrated Gradients yield relatively credible explanations and dominate other methods such as Guided Back-propagation.
-Our results also demonstrated that a larger amount of clusters protects the explanations from contribution neutralization, while more perturbed samples are required to avoid accuracy compromise, which however consumes more processing time.
-Moreover, we provided intuitive analyses for misclassification cases by utilizing the proposed methods.
-The analyses showed that part of misclassified cases is attributed to the anomalous structural distribution of the input data, misdirecting the attention of the classifier.
+Although point cloud neural networks have received critical attention in recent years, so far, however, there have been few studies on their explainability.
+Our work proposed explainability approaches for point clouds based on local surrogate model-based methods LIME~\cite{Ribeiro2016}.
+We also provided the possibility to quantitatively validate the point cloud explanations.
+We evaluated and compared the performance of our approach against different existing explainability methods for point cloud data.
+The evaluation comparison revealed that our local surrogate model-based approaches as well as Integrated Gradients yield relatively plausible explanations and dominate other methods such as Guided Back-propagation.
+Our results also demonstrated that a larger amount of clusters and more perturbed samples are required to avoid accuracy compromise, which however consumes more processing time.
+Moreover, we provided intuitive analyses for misclassification cases by utilizing the proposed method.
+The analyses showed that part of misclassified cases is attributed to the anomalous structural distributions or ambiguous labels of the input data, misdirecting the attention of the classifier.